Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 Choose Fresh Vegetables That Are in Season

-Most large grocery stores carry a wide assortment of fresh produce 365 days of the year, but not all of it is truly fresh.
-If you live in the Northern Hemisphere, during the winter months you might very well be consuming fruits and vegetables from halfway around the globe or local produce that has been held in cold storage for weeks and weeks.
+Most large grocery stores carry a wide assortment of fresh produce 365 days a year, but not all of it is truly fresh.
+If you live in the Northern Hemisphere during the winter months, you might very well be consuming fruits and vegetables from halfway around the globe or local produce that has been held in cold storage for weeks and weeks.

 For the freshest, most flavorful foods, try to stick to a seasonal produce calendar.

 |Season||Seasonal Veggies||Seasonal Fruits|

 Asparagus, spring peas, zucchini